owensanders/fintrack-backend/README.md

   <li><a href="https://docs.docker.com/compose/install/">Docker Compose</a></li>
 </ul>
 <p><strong>Note:</strong> Laravel Sail is included with the project, so <strong>no need for a separate PHP installation.</strong></p>
+<p>You will need composer to install the projects dependencies.</p>

 <h2>Setting Up the Backend</h2>